Grainstone

 Under the Dunham classification (Dunham, 1962) system of limestones, a grainstone is defined as a grain-supported carbonate rock that contains less than 1% mud-grade material.
 This definition has recently been clarified as a carbonate-dominated rock that does not contain any carbonate mud and where less than 10% of the components are larger than 2 mm.
 The spaces between grains may be empty (pores) or filled by cement.

 The identification of grainstone

 The presence of any primary carbonate mud precludes a classification of grainstone.
-A study of the use of carbonate classification systems by Lokier and Al Junaibi (2016) highlighted that the most common source of confusion in the classification of grainstone was to misidentify fine-grained internal micrite, generated by in-situ processes, as clay–silt grade sediment - thus resulting in the misidentification of grainstone as packstone.
-Failure to correctly determine the size and abundance of component grains >2 mm was also a source of error.
+A study of the use of carbonate classification systems by Lokier and Al Junaibi highlighted that the most common source of confusion in the classification of grainstone was to misidentify fine-grained internal micrite, generated by in-situ processes, as clay–silt grade sediment - thus resulting in the misidentification of grainstone as packstone.
+Failure to correctly determine the size and abundance of component grains greater than two millimeters was also a source of error.